GNS-Science/nzshm-opensha/doc/investigations/303-remove 1e-20 bins/write-up.md

 ## Approach
 Kevin suggested:
 - `filter` out ruptures before running the inversion.
-This basically means taking a rupture set, taking some ruptures out and then passing the new file to the script that runs the inversion.
+This basically means creating a new, smaller rupture set before running the inversion script.
 - Suppress ruptures while `sampling` ruptures during the inversion.
 This means controlling which ruptures are chosen during the inversion algorithm run.

 ## Result